-- 1. Washer - 15.
-Insert the air filter element into the air filter case, and then tighten the wing bolt.
 NOTICE: Make sure that the air filter element is properly seated in the air filter case.
 Never operate the engine with the air filter element removed.
 This will allow unfiltered air to enter the engine, causing rapid engine wear and possible engine damage.
-Additionally, operation without the air filter element will affect the fuel injection system with subsequent poor performance and possible engine overheating.
-[ECB00761] - 16.
-Install the air filter case cover by hooking the holders onto the air filter case.
+Additionally, operation without the air filter element will affect carburetor jetting with subsequent poor performance and possible engine overheating.
+[ECB00461]

-17. Install the seat.
+13. Install the seat.

-The air filter element should be cleaned every 20- 40 hours.
+The air filter element should be cleaned every 20-40 hours.
 It should be cleaned and lubricated more often if the ATV is operated in extremely dusty areas.
 Each time the air filter element maintenance is performed, check the air inlet of the air filter case for obstructions.
-Check the air filter case rubber joint to the throttle body and the rubber joint manifold fittings for an air-tight seal.
+Check the air filter case rubber joint to the carburetor fittings and the rubber joint manifold fittings for an air-tight seal.
 Tighten all fittings securely to avoid the possibility of unfiltered air entering the engine.